In this guide we’ll look at the best sharpening stones.

 Most sharpening stones need to be soaked before use.
 Immerse the stone in water until bubbles stop emerging.

-You then need to ensure the stone is positioned correctly in a safe place where it will not slip.
+You then need to ensure the whetstone is positioned correctly in a safe place where it will not slip.
 Most sharpening stones come with a non-slip base.
-If you do not have a base the stone can be secured in a vice.
+If you do not have a base the whetstone can be secured in a vice.

 The most important factor when sharpening a knife or tool is to achieve the correct angle.
 An angle guide can help with this.
 If you do not have one, you can position the tool or knife on the stone lifting it slowly until you feel the edge of the tool or knife become flush with the stone.
 Then simply apply light pressure and push and pull the blade forward and backward.
 Use the coarse stone first and once you are happy with the profile, repeat the process with the finer stone until the knife or tool is nice and sharp.